Mixing and ventilation in a living laboratory due to fast and slow response modes: Introduction

-The theoretical modelling is complemented with observational data from a `living' laboratory -- a highly instrumented classroom at Imperial College London.
+To illustrate the application of this approach in understanding and modelling air exchanges among connected spaces and parameterizing the mixing of air within sub-spaces, we analyse observational data from a `living' laboratory -- a highly instrumented classroom at Imperial College London.
 The laboratory is representative of a wide range of mixed ventilation spaces with characteristics encompassing many building types, including offices (with not less than 6 m$^2$/person), which are ubiquitous worldwide.
-The data measured in the laboratory serve not only as a validation for the model but also provide a way to understand how the system evolves in response to different configurations and forcings.
+The data measured in the laboratory provide a way to understand how the system evolves in response to different configurations and forcings.
+The model of our living laboratory is represented by a space composed of a plenum containing fan coil units above the suspended ceiling of the occupied room -- a typical configuration for mechanically ventilated rooms.
+In this space, we consider carbon dioxide (CO$_2$) as a proxy for ventilation and respiratory contaminants.
+CO$_2$ can be modelled relatively easily since its transport is limited to advection (or ventilation), while other quantities like heat are more complicated because transport occurs by convection, conduction, and radiation and the sources are comparatively difficult to quantify.

 The laboratory, measurements, and dataset are introduced in \S\ref{sec:method}, and the analytical model is described in \S\ref{sec:theory}.
-Section \ref{sec:results} focuses on comparing the model with the observed data, and our discussions and conclusions are given in \S\ref{sec:discussion} and \S\ref{sec:conclusions}.
+Section \ref{sec:model-data} focuses on comparing the model with the observed data, and our discussions and conclusions are given in \S\ref{sec:discussion} and \S\ref{sec:conclusions}.